People Terming Swat Valley Tourists Paradise - UrduPoint

 He said people belonging to every age including women, children, young adults and students of various universities are visiting the Swat valley to enjoy the nature.

-It is pertinent mention here, if leaving from Peshawar or Islamabad the Swat Expressway M-16 starts from Karnel Sher Khan interchange M-1 (Islamabad-Peshawar motorway).
+It is pertinent to mention here, if leaving from Peshawar or Islamabad the Swat Expressway M-16 starts from Karnel Sher Khan Interchange on Islamabad-Peshawar motorway (M-1).
 Swat is well connected with important cities like Islamabad, Rawalpindi and Peshawar to facilitate the commuters.

 The Swat valley can truly be called the valley of Lakes, which not only feeds the emerald green Swat river but also provided ideal camping sites for adventures and nature lovers.
 Most of these lakes are hidden from the world due to their far-flung locations and take three to seven hours trekking to reach from the last village of the road.